-UFOs are about to make their way to the U.S. Senate.
-Here’s what to know.
+UFOs have made their way to the U.S. Senate.

 Decades after flying saucers first captured Americans’ imaginations, Navy videos that defy explanation have sparked legitimate inquiries — some of them from senators.